Supraboy981322/Basic-Discord-notification-for-100-off-GOG-and-Steam-games/README.md

 # Installation:

 >[!NOTE]
->You'll need 3 webhooks per store (currently just Steam and GOG, so 6) pepared to input into the setup script
+>You'll need 3 Discord webhooks per store (currently just Steam and GOG, so 6) pepared to input into the setup script

 The install script has the following dependencies:
 - `jq`